This article is more than 5 years old.

 Except for a few copies in deluxe leather bindings, the first edition of Huckleberry Finn appeared in illustrated green or blue cloth.

 The first edition of Huckleberry Finn sold well and proved popular with readers, but it was controversial from the beginning.
 Its critical reception was mixed.
 Some immediately hailed the novel as brilliant satire.
 But others were put off by the rough language and general unpleasantness of many of the characters.
 In a famous incident, the book was banned from the Concord, Massachusetts public library, whose board of directors included author Louisa May Alcott.
 By the mid-20th century Huckleberry Finn was an acknowledged classic and a fixture on high school reading lists.
-But critics then began to object to the novel’s all too historically accurate depiction 19th century race relations and racial epithets.
-This controversy is by no means resolves, as reactions to a 2011 attempt to censor Huck’s offensive language demonstrate.
+But critics then began to object to the novel’s all-too-historically-accurate depiction of the virulent racism and racist epithets of the 19th century.
+This controversy is by no means resolved, as reactions to a 2011 attempt to censor Huck’s offensive language demonstrate.

 Mark Twain would no doubt be pleased that Huckleberry Finn is still the subject of impassioned debate.